dougsweetser/Q/docs/QM/time_reversal.md

 {-1, 1, 1, 1}, zeroes elsewhere.
 There is no dependence on relative velocity.
 Therefore special relativity predicts the operation of time reversal should be indistinguishable for classical and relativistic intervals.
-Yet classically, time reversal appears to involve entropy, and relativistically, time reversal involves antiparticles.
+Yet classically, time reversal appears to involve entropy, and relativistic time-reversal involves antiparticles.

 In this notebook, a time reversal quaternion has been derived and shown to